Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ### Inserting Data from Source XML

-Data insertion is performed by running
+The XML data contains the energy data.
+Insertion to the database is performed by running

     .\insertData.py

+### Inserting Location and Meter Records

+Location and meter records are stored in separate tab-separated files and are inserted using separate scripts.

+1. insertLocationRecords.py
+1. insertMeterRecords.py